-The photo above is Winona Ryder and Gary Oldman in the movie Bram Stoker’s Dracula (1992).
+This photo is Winona Ryder and Gary Oldman in the movie Bram Stoker’s Dracula (1992).

-Aside from the appeal and dramatic mythology of those kinds of vampires, Judith Orloff M.D. explains the real-life variety:
+Aside from the appeal and dramatic mythology of those kinds of vampires, psychiatrist Judith Orloff explains the real-life variety:

 “Our relationships are governed by a give and take of energy.
 Some people make us more electric or at ease.
 Yet others suck the life right out of us.”

 In her article Protect Yourself from Energy Vampires, Dr. Orloff details a number of examples of these ‘vampires’ that can deeply impact people, especially those of us who are highly sensitive – and what to do about them to protect yourself.

 We need more than ideas to be creative, we need passion and energy.
 Being productive in most creative ventures takes ongoing motivation and resolve.

 Some situations and people fuel our emotional energy, and some suck it away.
 How can we deal with that kind of energy drain?

 “This is a clue from your inner guidance about what to move towards.
 These might be people you enjoy being with or things that you enjoy doing.

 “It can be as simple as having time to read a novel or taking a luxurious bath before bedtime.